 Mill house suffered considerable damage to its historic fabric by a developer owner, prior to its formal listing in 2016.
 A lot of the historic plasterwork and timber was removed and destroyed in preparation for modernisation works, and minimal material of any age survived.
-This gave some freedom elsewhere, since most of the house was a blank canvas, but also meant that a careful approach to any remaining historic fabric was required.
+This gave some freedom elsewhere, since most of the house was a blank canvas, but also meant that a careful approach to the conservation of any remaining historic fabric was required.
 One thing that did survive before it could be destroyed was the flooring to the attic rooms.

 Believed to have been added in the 17th century as a weaving loft by James Pullin, the house’s owner at the time, it undulates like rolling hills in countryside.
 The reasoning for this unique feature is thought to be that the floor was constructed in haste, with unseasoned timber; when the floor was loaded with weaving machines it sagged under the weight, and the wonderful topography was created.
+The below drawing outlines the conservation approach, highlighting timber boards that are to be replaced and those for repair.

 This identified timber that was unfit for use, mostly through insect damage or 4 centuries of decay, which fortunately was proportionally very little.
 Some of the timber had been replaced with modern softwood, noticeable by its machine sawn profile and difference in grain structure against the historic elm.
 Finally, some boards had been replaced with plywood, planked and screwed down to the joists below.